izikeros/blog/content/posts/notes/how_to_count_tokens.md

 Tags: tokenizers, token, tokenization, tiktoken, openai, NLP
 Category: note
 ---

-## Counting Tokens: A Guide to Text Tokenization

 Counting tokens is a useful task in natural language processing (NLP) that allows us to measure the length and complexity of a text.
 The two important use cases for counting the tokens are: